m0vse/MQTT-MMDVM-Dashboard/README.md

-Dashboard for MMDVM using MQTT protocol developed by FreeDMR IT Dev Team.
+Dashboard for MMDVM using MQTT protocol

 This project uses Jonathan G4KLX's latest implementations of the MMDVM suite.